 Our cloud environment provides several interactive tools:

 Beyond these standard tools, Domino's functionality for launching interactive tools is extensible.
 If there are other web-based interactive tools you'd like to use, let us know — we may already support them for other customers.

-In general, working in an interactive session in Domino gives you the same benefits that you get from running a script: scalable hardware, automatic version control, shared work to facilitate collaboration.
+In general, using an interactive tool in workspace in Domino gives you the same benefits that you get from running a script: scalable hardware, automatic version control, shared work to facilitate collaboration.

 You can see your session overview (including session logs) in a side panel on the left by clicking the arrow icon:

 Once you are working in your workspace session, you can sync your changes with Domino anytime (push changes you've made to Domino and pull latest files from Domino), or just pull the latest files from Domino without pushing any changes.

 When you're done working in your session, you can stop and commit your changes to Domino, or stop and discard any changes you've made to your files since your last sync.
 When you stop and commit, your changes are pushed back to Domino.
 You'll be prompted to enter an optional commit message if you select this option.